The importance of the whole child

 How are we different?

 Our Castle Hill campus is genuinely unique as it is a boutique campus consisting of students only in Kindy to Year 4.
 At full capacity, it will have two classes for each year level.
 This allows each child to be known by the staff and the other students, and provides a nurturing and safe environment with the oldest children on campus being only 10 years old.
+Our Kellyville campus has recently introduced Kindy in 2018, with the Junior School progressively growing over the coming years.
+Our Kindy program at Kellyville gives the opportunity for your child to participate in a brand new environment where they can grown with the school, while enjoying the benefits of a small school environment.

 Hills Adventist College is one of six Adventist Schools in Sydney and one of 48 Adventist Schools in Australia.
 The Adventist school system is the second largest independent school system in the world.
 As such we have a dynamic and extensive education base from which to draw.